 With a line of Philadelphians waiting to try their just-baked breads, Wendy Smith Born and James Barrett opened Metropolitan Bakery.

 The future business partners first met at Philadelphia's pioneering farm-to-table restaurant White Dog Café, where Wendy was managing partner and James the pastry chef.
 Bonding over a mutual love of food and travel, they lamented how hard it was to find great breads and pastries like those they enjoyed in Europe.

 So the two friends created Metropolitan Bakery.

 At the time, breads made with all-natural starter, a long-slow-cool rise and crackling crusts were unique in Philadelphia and the U.S. And "shop local," "locally sourced" and "whole grain" were still fledgling food movements.

 Twenty years later, Metropolitan Bakery has become a Philadelphia institution, with five retail outlets, a café, and a busy online business.
-Its breads are served in many of the city's finest restaurants—including Iron Chef America Jose Garces' Tinto, Eric Ripert's 10 Arts, and Lacroix at the Rittenhouse.
+Its breads are served in many of the city's finest restaurants—including Barbuzzo, Kanella, Vernick Food & Drink, Lacroix at the Rittenhouse and Jose Garces’ Volver.
 Its confections are sold in specialty stores throughout the region, and shipped to Metrophiles across the U.S.